 Despite the disputed allegations regarding whether the Vazzas acted properly under Florida law and within their statutory power, the trial court entered its order requiring return of specific funds without holding an evidentiary hearing.
 Accordingly, we reverse and remand the case back to the trial court to hold an evidentiary hearing.
 See In re Estate of Winston, 610 So.
 2d 1323, 1325 (Fla.
 4th DCA 1992) (citing § 733.6175, Fla.
 Stat.
 (1991)) (“[T]he Florida probate court has exclusive jurisdiction and is obligated to review estate fees upon the petition of a proper party.”)).

-The lesson is that for strongly contested matters in the Florida probate court, there are no shortcuts to having an evidentiary hearing, offering documents and witness testimony into evidence, and having the probate court make evidentiary findings of fact.
+The lesson is that for strongly contested matters in the probate court, there are no shortcuts to having an evidentiary hearing, offering documents and witness testimony into evidence, and having the probate court make evidentiary findings of fact.
 Anything less risks having the probate court’s decision overruled on appeal, greatly increasing the cost of the endeavor and lengthening the proceedings by at least a year.